jzofe/prophetia/README.md

 layer13: hostname becomes something like “ghost-x7f9a2k1p3” and timezone jumps between New York, London, Tokyo, Johannesburg, etc.

 layer14: random UA from a large real-device pool, rewritten on the fly by mitmproxy in transparent mode.

+layer15: the system clock inside the namespace is randomized by ±50 milliseconds, preventing tracking via ntp/clock skew analysis.

 result: no stable MAC, no stable IP, no stable TCP fingerprint, no stable DNS history, no stable browser fingerprint, no logs on disk, no swap on disk, no consistent routing path.